Jerem-Dough/DSML3850/Homework05/README.md

 ![pics/pic1.png](pics/pic1.png)

 Different than Activity 08 discussed in class, this time you will not break the terraform code into modules, so you can compare both design choices.
 Make any necessary modifications to variables in [infrastructure/variables.tf](infrastructure/variables.tf).
-Finish the TO-DOs in [infrastructure/main.tf](infrastructure/main.tf).
+Create and run [infrastructure/main.tf](infrastructure/main.tf).

 [infrastructure/setup.sh](infrastructure/setup.sh) is a "user data" script that automatically mounts the EBS volume to the instance upon initialization